 Good Growth Partnership is cultivating sustainability in commodity supply chains.

-Number of hectares of HCV and HCS forest areas in commodity producing landscapes protected through zoning, or similar legal protections enabled by the Partnership.
+hectares of HCV and HCS forest areas in commodity producing landscapes protected through zoning, or similar legal protections enabled by the Partnership.

-Tons of CO2 emissions avoided due to gazettement and other related land use and protection strategies developed or supported by the Partnership.
+tons of CO2 emissions avoided due to gazettement and other related land use and protection strategies developed or supported by the Partnership.

-Total number of government-led action plans for the production of sustainable commodities — 2 national, 4 sub-national and 3 district-level — facilitated and enabled by the Partnership.
+government-led action plans for the production of sustainable commodities — 2 national, 4 sub-national and 3 district-level — facilitated and enabled by the Partnership.

-Number of new policy and regulation reforms that support sustainable production and land use developed with the technical and multi-stakeholder convening power of the Partnership.
+new policy and regulation reforms that support sustainable production and land use developed with the technical and multi-stakeholder convening power of the Partnership.

-Number of national and regional strategies, designed with technical support from the Partnership, to systemically train small-scale farmers en mass.
+national and regional strategies, designed with technical support from the Partnership, to systemically train small-scale farmers en mass.

-Number of farmers trained in sustainable agricultural practices via Good Growth Partnership pilot projects.
+farmers trained in sustainable agricultural practices via Good Growth Partnership pilot projects.

 Our Work in Country